oelakad/proteomics_mass_spectrometry/README.md

 Mass Spectrometry analysis of TMT labelled cells

 This is Mass Spectrometry analysis in R.
-Main questions of the study:
+Main aims of the study:
 1- Role of specific proteins in leukemia,
 2- Nuclear role of specific proteins in leukemia and 3- New hits identification to target leukemia.